andrew-johnson-4/lambda-mountain/README.md

 ### Is the Type System Novel?

 LM soundly integrates several features that are useful but historically hard to combine.
-The type system is not decidable in the general case, but by providing type annotations on all overloaded functions it becomes decidable.
+The type system is not decidable in the general case.
+However, by providing type annotations on all overloaded functions it becomes decidable.

 * Plural Types (Types behave more like logical predicates)
 * Higher Order Functions (Functional Programming)